Your Trusted Estate Planning Partner

 Why Should I Want to Avoid Probate?

 Another important reason why people want to avoid probate is to preserve privacy.
 Probate records are public information, which means anyone can access information about your estate’s value, debts, distributions, and other details that one might wish to keep private.
+By using a trust, families can maintain a layer of confidentiality around their financial affairs, ensuring that sensitive information remains within a circle of trusted parties.

 Should I Form a Revocable or Irrevocable Trust?

 The two main types of trusts in common use are revocable and irrevocable trusts.
 Each of these types can be customized to fulfill a specific purpose, but ultimately a trust will fall into either category.
+The decision often hinges on your specific goals, whether seeking to retain control over your assets, reduce estate taxes, or protect your estate from creditors.

 A revocable trust provides a lot of flexibility because its terms are revocable.
 Once created, the grantor can change specific aspects of this trust, such as its beneficiaries, funding, and more.
 Many people choose to hold their estate in a revocable living trust because this type of trust allows them to accomplish important estate planning goals without feeling locked into any specific decisions.
+This flexibility is advantageous for those whose financial or personal situations may be subject to significant change over time.